Sziszka90/FinanceApp.LLMProcessor/README.md

 This is a Python-based microservice that provides intelligent transaction categorization using OpenAI's GPT-4.
 It receives transaction data via REST API, processes it through AI models, and publishes the results back to the message queue for consumption by the main finance application.

+🧠 **LangGraph Agent Orchestration** - The service uses LangGraph as the agent framework to orchestrate LLM-powered workflows, enabling advanced tool usage, structured output, and multi-step reasoning for financial queries.

 ### 🎯 Core Features

 ✅ **AI Transaction Matching** - Uses GPT-4 to categorize bank transactions into appropriate groups